Louis-Aime/Temporal-experiences/README.md

 ```
 You may try with era to "A.S.", or suppress it; Try suppressing the `options`.
 Check that 1700 in protestant Germany was a leap year until February, but a common year in March and after.
-You may try B.C. years
+You may try B.C. years.

-All method are not implemented here.
+All method are not implemented in these classes.